ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

-## Virtual Serial Number (VSN)
+## Virtual Serial Number
 {: #vsn}

-You can assign a virtual serial number (VSN) to a VM.
+You can assign a Virtual Serial Number (VSN) to a VM.

-Following are the characteristics of a VSN:
+VSN is supported only on a VM with IBM i operating system.
+{: note}

+VSN has the following characteristics:

 * It has seven digits and is a unique string.
-* Is used for licensing and tracking the usage of the VM.
+* It is used for licensing and tracking the usage of the VM.
 * It can be associated with only one VM.
 * It can be assigned to a new or an existing VM.

 For more information, see [Assigning the virtual serial number to a logical partition](https://www.ibm.com/docs/en/power10/9080-HEX?topic=9080-HEX/p10hat/p10hat_pvsn.html){: external}.

-A VM is moved across different systems along with the VSN associated with it.
+A VM is moved across systems with its associated VSN.
 Hence, when a VSN is associated with a VM you need not pin the VM to a host for licensing or entitlement purpose.